veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 ##### User Session Establishment

 Upon establishing a user session, check if the user has access to the service through one or more tenants.
-To do it, call the following endpoint using the GET method:
+To do it, call the following endpoint using the GET method.
 * `/me/applications/{applicationId}/tenants`

 The user will see different pages when accessing the service depending on the response.